Maroodi Jeex: Overview

 Marodi Jeh is bordered by Ethiopia to the south, the region of Awdal to the west, and Togdheer to the east.
 Its capital is Hargeisa.
 It is known to be a very strategic region with rich farmlands and large ports.
 It also contains the town of Toon, the traditional seat of the Isaaq Sultanate.

 Demographics

-According to the Somaliland Ministry of National Planning, Marodi Jeh had a population of 334,953 in 1997.
+According to the Somaliland Ministry of National Planning, Marodi Jeh had a population of 2.1 million in 2020.

-Marodi Jeh is inhabited by people from the Somali ethnic group, with the Arap, Ayub, Garhajis, Habr Awal and Tol Je'lo clans of the wider Isaaq clan-family residing in the region.
+Marodi Jeh is inhabited by people from the Somali ethnic group, with the Arap, Ayub, Habr Garhajis, Habr Awal and Habr Je’lo clans of the wider Isaaq clan-family.

 Districts

-The Marodi Jeh region consists of 4 major and 6 minor districts:
+Under the 2002 law, the Marodi Jeh region was divided into four major and six minor districts.